 ACAP is an international agreement.
 Thus it seems reasonable that species should breed within at least two states to be considered as strong candidates.
-In other words, single-country endemic procellariiforms might be accorded a lower priority for ACAP listing.
-Although there are a number of several single-country endemic species already listed within ACAP, all face threats within international waters.
+In other words, single-country endemic procellariiforms might be accorded a lower priority for ACAP listing since conservation efforts directed at them will be largely of a domestic, and not of an international nature.
+Although there are a number of several single-country endemic species already listed within ACAP, all face threats within international waters because of their migratory nature (see below).